 There are few places more desirable to live than right on the ocean.
-You wake up to a beautiful view every morning than you will ever find while studying ESL Toronto based or in New York City.
+You wake up to a beautiful view every morning than you will ever find while living in a big city.
 But there are some drawbacks to some oceanfront properties and one of them can be the unpredictability of the weather.
-Here is what you might be in for if you're living in different coastal cities along the Atlantic.
+Here is what you might be in for if you're living in different coastal cities along the Atlantic Ocean.

 Those that live along the ocean usually find that their average climate is more temperate than their inland neighbors.
-You will find that now only do people residing in Halifax usually enjoy a slightly less frigid winter than what a Vaughan dentist would see out their window, but also that the temperature can change within so much as about 50 miles.
+You will find that now only do people residing in Prince Edward Island usually enjoy a slightly less frigid winter than what a Ontario resident would see out their window, but also that the temperature can change within so much as about 50 miles.

 Of course there is the same divide along the oceanfront between warm and cool temperatures as there is throughout the rest of the world.
-The people working at KMFRC are more likely to go on vacation to the east side of Mexico or western Spain than they are to go to Nova Scotia or England for a bit of sun in the winter.
+The people working and living here are more likely to go on vacation to Mexico or Spain than they are to go to Nova Scotia or England for a bit of sun in the winter.
 The highest latitudes bring the coldest temperatures and it is warmest closest to the Equator.

 When looking at the mid Atlantic states we are still looking at those that are quite north when it comes to the world map.
-This means that you will find more moderate temperatures than you would see with Toronto lofts, for example, but still nothing close to the warmth that states like Georgia or Florida would be seeing throughout the winter months.
+This means that you will find more moderate temperatures than you would normally see, for example, but still nothing close to the warmth that states like Georgia or Florida would be seeing throughout the winter months.
 The average high in a city like Providence, Rhode Island in February is around thirty-nine degrees Fahrenheit and in the eighties in July and August.

-This site is all about preparing you for the weather that might come to Mid Atlantic States.
-While you're building a house to include an on demand hot water heater you might be wondering if you should get air conditioning as well.
-Or you might be visiting the area and are wondering what to pack.
+This site is all about preparing you for the weather that might come to the Mid Atlantic States.
 You will find all of your answers here.